Central School (Milton, Florida)

 Central School is a public high school in Allentown, Santa Rosa County, Florida, United States.
 It is located at 6180 Central School Road.
 The school's teams compete as the Jaguars.

 History

 Central was founded in 1983, when Allentown School (which previously occupied the lot), Munson School, and Chumuckla School merged into one school.

 Before that, Allentown School was founded in 1923 as the Santa Rosa Agricultural School.
 Allentown itself was three schools (Allentown, Botts, and Solidblock) consolidated into one.
-The school was one of the first in the entire Southeast to offer school bus services.
-The county purchased three Model T chassis and were modified by educator M. Luther King.
+The school was the first in the county to operate under the Smith-Hughes Act.
+The county purchased three Model T chassis that were modified by educator M. Luther King to be used for one of the earliest school busses in the entire Southeast.

 Sports

 Boys

 Central has varsity baseball, basketball, weightlifting, and golf boys' teams.
 The school also has Junior varsity baseball, basketball, and football, which was introduced in 2023.
 The schools freshmen boys' sports include baseball and basketball.

 Girls

 Central hosts varsity girls' volleyball, basketball, softball, track and field, weightlifting, and cross country.
 Central has JV and freshmen basketball, volleyball, and softball.